KomMonitor/processing-engine/resources/README.md

 Required as there is currently no dedicated test environment for new scripts...

 #### Automated Aggregation - Adjust Aggregation Type or overwrite Aggregation Method

+describe default setting
+--> aggregation by comparing the centroid of inferior spatial unit features to superior spatial unit features --> best with a picture

+tweakable aggregation according to type (SUM/AVERAGE)

+set aggregation weight during indicator computation within `computeIndicator()`!!!

+state when and how the `aggregateIndicator()` method should be completely overwritten by script developers.

 ### Example Scripts